Do you include history in your travels? If so, a Colonial Williamsburg itinerary is a must-do, especially when visiting Virginia.

 Guide to Colonial Williamsburg: the must-see historical buildings

-While there is no right or wrong way to explore Williamsburg, the Capitol building offers an ideal starting point.
+While there is no right or wrong way to visit Williamsburg, the Capitol building offers an ideal starting point for your Colonial Williamsburg walking tour.
 What happened within its walls shall we say, brewed discussions leading to discontent, the Revolutionary War, and the eventual formation of the independent United States.

 Today’s replica Capitol, on the same foundations and per the same plans, became one of the first sites to open in February 1934.
 Guided tours start in the General Courtroom, the highest judicial court in the colony.